-Given my background in horticulture and relative understanding of commercial organic agriculture, I am always curious what farms do for natural pest control or an IPM (Integrated Pest Management) system.
+Given my background in horticulture and relative understanding of commercial organic agriculture, I am always curious about what farms do for natural pest control or IPM (Integrated Pest Management) systems.

-The tree has an incredible amount of foliage and acts as a biological corridor, or screen, for pollutions on neighboring land and properties.
-Furthermore, the leaves contain chemicals that naturally repel a lot of insects that otherwise would be attracted to the mango.
+The neem tree produces an incredible amount of foliage and acts as a biological corridor, or screen, keeping out pollution from neighboring properties.
+Furthermore, in the case of organic mango farming, the leaves contain chemicals that naturally repel a lot of insects usually attracted to mango.

-As it was explained to me on my farm visit, the mango farm is surrounded in Neem trees as a natural repellent to a lot of insects.
+As it was explained to me on my farm visit, neem trees surround Simply Natural’s mango farm, acting as a completely natural and effective insect shield.

-Furthermore, the berries from the neem trees are harvested and processed into an oil, which is then mixed into a solution that is used as a foliar spray on the mangos and mango trees.
-This helps to ensure the health of the tree and fruit, and keeps yields at a high level.
+What’s more, producers are able to harvest the neem tree berries and process them into an oil, which they then mix into a solution for use as a foliar spray in their mango orchards.
+This helps to ensure the health of the tree and fruit, and keeps yields high.

-Neem trees, like most mango varieties, are drought tolerant.
-They are happiest when they have an extended dry season.
-Therefore in places like Coclé, Panama, where Simply Natural is located, the neem tree thrives.
-Only a minimal amount of water may be needed to establish the tree, but mostly it's a tree that can be planted and left to its nature to grow.
+Neem trees, similar to most mango varieties, are drought tolerant.
+They are happiest in environments with an extended dry season.
+That’s why the neem tree thrives in places like Coclé, Panama, where Simply Natural is located.
+Producers need only a minimal amount of water to establish a neem tree, and they can usually simply plant it and leave it to grow according to its nature.

-Next time you are enjoying an organic mango, it may be thanks to a nearby neem tree!
+The next time you are enjoying an organic mango, you may want to thank a nearby neem tree!